antonpryhodko/monitoring-logging-workshop/NewRelic.md

 AWS Integration
 ===============

-Go to one.newrelic.com  > Infrastructure > AWS​
+Link your AWS Account to New Relic

-From the IAM console, click Create role, then click Another AWS account:​
+1. Go to one.newrelic.com  > Infrastructure > AWS​

-For Account ID, use ```754728514883```.​
+2. From the IAM console, click Create role, then click Another AWS account:​

-Check the Require external ID box. ​
+	a) For Account ID, use ```754728514883```.​

-For External ID, enter your New Relic account ID ​
+	b) Check the Require external ID box. ​

-(Account Settings > API Keys). ​
+	For External ID, enter your New Relic account ID ​(Account Settings > API Keys). ​

-Do not enable the setting to Require MFA (multi-factor authentication).​
+	c) Do not enable the setting to Require MFA (multi-factor authentication).​

-Attach the Policy ```ReadOnlyAccess​```
+3. Attach the Policy ```ReadOnlyAccess​```

-Name the role name as ```NewRelicInfrastructure-Integrations​```
+4. Name the role name as ```NewRelicInfrastructure-Integrations​```

 ​

-Permission Statement for AWS Policy
+5. Add Inline Policy with the following permission statement:
 ```
 {​

   "Version": "2012-10-17",​

   "Statement": [​

     {​

       "Effect": "Allow",​

       "Action": [​

         "budgets:ViewBudget"​

       ],​

       "Resource": "*"​

     }​

   ]​

 }​
 ```